Caroline, No: Release

 On March 7, 1966, "Caroline, No" (backed with the Summer Days instrumental "Summer Means New Love") was issued by Capitol Records as Wilson's first solo record.
 According to music historian Keith Badman, "everyone close to [Brian was] certain the disc [would] be a monster hit."
 In Marilyn's recollection, "Everybody at Capitol said it should be a single because it was so good, and there were no background vocals, so they said, 'Why don't we release this as a Brian Wilson single, because it's really not a Beach Boys song."

 Conversely, biographer Steven Gaines wrote that Capitol "knew it was not a hit" but released the song "to encourage Brian to complete the forthcoming album."
 Asher recalled that the criticism Wilson received from his bandmates about the song not being "Beach Boys" enough was what prompted him to issue the single under his own name.
 Session musician Steve Douglas told an interviewer that he had been "really instigating" Wilson to issue the single as a solo record, a decision that ultimately "caused problems, man, I just can't tell you."

 To promote the single, Brian, Carl Wilson, Love, and Johnston recorded several 23-second "thank you" radio spots for different stations across the U.S., thanking them for playing the record and making it "a hit".
 The single debuted on the Billboard Hot 100 at number 37, more than a month after it was released, and ultimately peaked at number 32 during its seven weeks on the chart.
 Badman states that Capitol quickly issued "Sloop John B" as a single "to cover up the unimpressive performance" of "Caroline, No".
 In the UK, "Caroline, No" was issued in April and failed to chart.

-In a 2000 interview, Wilson was asked if he would have issued Pet Sounds as a solo album had the single performed better, to which he responded, "Probably would've, yeah, but I didn't."
-Asked again on a later occasion, he said, "No, I just wanted to do that one.
+Wilson was asked in 2001 if he would have issued Pet Sounds as a solo album had the single performed better, to which he responded, "Probably would've, yeah, but I didn't."
+Asked again in 2009, however, he said, "No, I just wanted to do that one.
 'Caroline No' fit my voice more than the other guys ..."

+Critical reception

 Pet Sounds was released on May 16 with "Caroline, No" as its final track.
 In his self-described "unbiased" review of the album for Record Mirror, Norman Jopling praised the song as the LP's best track, "Very sad and very romantic.
 In fact horribly sad."
 However, he decreed that the added sound effects ruined "an atmosphere which must have taken some amount of time and trouble to create.
 A pity because Beach Boy fans won't thank them for that kind of musical development."
 Cash Box described the song as a "tender, slow-moving gentle ode about an unhappy fella who desperately wants to get back with his ex-gal."
+Billboard called it an "easy go emotional ballad with strong back beat" that "has all the ingredients of a No. 1 smash."